juanmendez/PetGallery/README.md

 ## PetGallery

 This is a demo including a list of breeds.
-This app has been made using `Model View Presenter` and using `DataBinding` to reduce contracts between the `Presenter` and its `View`
+This app has been made using `Model-View-Presenter` and using `View-Model` to reduce contracts between the `Presenter` and its `View`

 ## Features
 * [Kotlin language](https://kotlinlang.org/)